Dave Gorman: Modern Life Is Goodish: Series 6 (2025)

-Series 6 of Modern Life Is Goodish contained 3 episodes, 1 less than the previously announced 4.
+Series 6 of Modern Life Is Goodish contained 3 episodes, 1 fewer than the previously announced 4.

 One of the four episodes was dropped due to it containing significant amounts of material pertaining to Gregg Wallace and his BBC television programme Inside the Factory.
 The material had been written before historical allegations of sexual harassment against Wallace became known.
 Material from the episode that does not mention Wallace, was released on the U&Dave website.